teekaytech/E-commerce-wallet-app/README.md

-# Simple E-Commerce Wallet App
+# Simple eWallet System (Backend, Full Stack Developer Challenge)

 This is a simple app that implements wallet feature of an e-commerce application.
 It basically allows customers to pre-load their wallets from their Debit cards.
 It also allows a customer to transfer virtual money as a gift to another customer within the platform.